JamesParrott/sDNA_GH/README.md

 ### Installation.
 1. Ensure you have an installation of [Rhino 3D](https://www.rhino3d.com/download/) including Grasshopper (versions 6 and 7 are supported).
 2. Ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0]  that can run sDNA correctly from the command line.  sDNA_GH runs sDNA from the command line.
 Command line use of sDNA has been tested with Python versions 2.6 and 2.7 .
 Do not run sDNA with Iron Python 2.7, as invalid shape files may be produced (it is not possible to access the Iron Python shipped with Rhino from the command line, in any case).
-3. Ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA itself may require the 64 bit Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ) ).
+3. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA itself may require the 64 bit Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ) ).
 4. Download `sDNA_GH.zip` from [food4Rhino](https://www.food4rhino.com) or the [sDNA_GH releases page on Github](https://www.example.com).
 5. Ensure `sDNA_GH.zip` is unblocked: Open File Explorer and go to your Downloads folder (or whichever folder you saved it in).
 Right click it and select `Properties` from the bottom of the menu.
 Then click on the _Unblock_ check box at the bottom (right of _Security_), then click `OK` or `Apply`.
 The check box and _Security_ section should disappear.
 This should unblock all the files the zip archive.
 If any files still need to be unblocked,  a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) script is provided in the zip file: `\sDNA_GH\dev_tools\batch_files\unblock_all_files_powershell.bat`[^2]   Please do not automatically trust and unblock all software downloaded from anywhere on the internet [^1].
 6. Open Rhino and Grasshopper.